Join ConsumerLoginDonate

 Save on excess reduction when renting a car

 If you’ve taken out travel insurance, your policy is likely to include coverage of your car rental excess if you damage the vehicle.
 So, you might be wasting money if you pay extra to lower the excess when you pick up the car.
 The same goes if you’re travelling around New Zealand in a rental car and want to lower the excess – it can work out cheaper to take out travel insurance instead.
 Make sure to check that your policy definitely covers the excess and consider whether you’ll have the funds to pay the excess upfront while you wait for travel insurance to reimburse you.
-For more info, check out our article Renting a car: what you’ll pay.
+For more info, check out our article How much does it cost to rent a car?

 Sort out how you’ll use your phone